bhdouglass/clickable/docs/commands.rst

 From the root directory of your project you have the following sub-commands available:

-You can combine the commands together like ``clickable build click_build install launch``
+You can combine the commands together like ``clickable build click-build install launch``

 ``clickable``
 -------------